lbechberger/ML4NLP/README.md

 ## Evaluation and Baselines (Week 6)
 ### Dataset split
-After creating our dataset we have to think about reasonable evaluations and baselines of our model.
+After creating our dataset we have to think about reasonable evaluations and baselines for our model.
 We want our classifier not only to classify the generated dataset as good as possible, but we also want it to generalize to unseen data.
 If we just would train it on the complete dataset, we would not be able to say anything about the generalization of our model.
 Therefore we introduce a split of our dataset into a training set, a validation set and a test set.
 Due to the automatic generation of our dataset, we have a huge dataset for training our model.
 Although we will split up our entire dataset into different parts and therefore reduce the size of the individual data sets, we should still have a high amount of samples for training, validation and testing.
 The cross validation approach has the disadvantage of a huge computational overhead and a slower training process.
 Therefore we simply shuffle and split our dataset into the above mentioned three parts, because this seems to be an optimal solution for our dataset.

 The training set is used for training our classifier.
 The validation set is used to validate the hyperparameters of our classifier and to improve them in an iterative process.
 The test set is used to measure the generalization of our classifier for unseen data.